gosquared/twitter-oauth/README.md

 A simple API to work with twitters new (1.1) API. through oAuth with Express.js and Node.js.

-Requests are cached in Redis for 60 seconds  to avoid rate limits.
-If
+Requests are cached in Redis for 60 seconds to avoid rate limits if you provide connection details.

 ##Installation: